hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * [WPForms native integration: instructions to enable hCaptcha](https://wpforms.com/docs/how-to-set-up-and-use-hcaptcha-in-wpforms)

 == Changelog ==

+= 5.0.0 =
+* Added Trusted IP Headers settings. hCaptcha uses REMOTE_ADDR by default; custom `hcap_trusted_address_headers` filters are migrated into the setting during upgrade.
+* Added Cloudflare detection to help identify when CF-Connecting-IP should be selected as a Trusted IP Header.
+* Added Trash support for Forms and Events statistics, including restore/permanent delete actions, 30-day Trash cleanup, and migration for existing event tables.
+* Added WooCommerce PayPal Payments integration for product, cart, mini-cart, and checkout express flows.
+* Added site icon on protected content pages.
+* Hardened form verification for some popular forms.
+* Fixed returning unexpected results by REST API in some cases.
+* Fixed Avada Forms integration so internal hCaptcha fields are excluded from `[all_fields]` notification emails.
+* Fixed sending statistics at the plugin update in some rare cases when the switch is off.
+* Fixed an issue in some custom Gravity Forms layouts.
+* Fixed an issue where a What's New modal action could scroll the current Integrations page before opening the target integration in a new tab.
+* Fixed errors when resubmitting Essential Addons login and registration forms.

 = 4.26.0 =
 * Added hcap_delay_api_selector filter to delay Elementor Pro, Contact Form 7, Fluent Forms, Ninja Forms, Customer Reviews, and Icegram Express scripts loading based on selector.